genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/11_release-notes/01_Version-2023.1.md

 - (foundation-errors): using error builder in entity manager
 - (foundation-errors): creating snackbar component
 - (foundation-login)!: add CredentialContainer in login-form & use sessionStorage as default and remove deprecated keys
-- feat!
-Smart forms
+- Smart forms
 - Add a layout item from a previous registration
 - (g2plot-chart): match charts styling to zeroDS + add donut/stock types
-- (PTC-618): Improved styling for foundation-layout
+- Improved styling for foundation-layout
-- (foundation-comms): exponential backoff retry PTC-765
+- (foundation-comms): exponential backoff retry
 - (foundation-layout): add open, close, and init events
 - (foundation-ui): file upload component
 - (foundation-layout): update api to make it easier to load existing layouts